practice-code/DesignPatterns/README.md

 # Design Patterns
 >A design pattern is a general, reusable solution to a commonly occurring problem

-####It's independ from Programming Languages used.
-I will use php, javascript , may be python later.

 I practice  in various scripts,languages what I know , Just for Learning purpose.